All Episodes

 It was absent.

-He was saying this stuff to national media all over the campaign, but for those of you in local media in Ohio's second district, Paul Hackett was acting like he was the best friend George Bush ever had when it came to the subject of the Iraq War.
+But for those of you in local media in Ohio's 2nd District, Paul Hackett was acting like he was the best friend George Bush ever had when it came to the subject of the Iraq War.

-And you want to laugh, you want to hear a laugh.
+And you want to laugh?

 Listen to this.

-Barely, which is why the Democrats are celebrating.
+The Republican won, barely, which is why the Democrats are celebrating.

 The losers have more to celebrate than the winners.

-Ohio's second congressional district is one of the reddest districts in the country.
+Ohio's 2nd congressional district is one of the reddest districts in the country, 64% for Bush last year.

 But when the Republican margin slips to 52%, the GOP could have a problem.

-The Democrat Paul Hackett, an Iraq war veteran, was running as a critic of President Bush's war policy.
+The Democrat, Paul Hackett, an Iraq war veteran, was running as a critic of President Bush's war policy.

 Suddenly, hold it, hold it, hold it, hold it.

-You're going to need to find a new job.
+Bill, you're going to need to find a new job.

 No, you won't.